 Private rowing lessons

-We offer private lessons from £55 per hour for individuals and small groups, if you would prefer to be out with a coach to yourself.
+We offer private lessons from £55 per hour for individuals and small groups, if you would prefer to be out with a coach by yourself.
 Please contact the office for availability and bookings.

 Junior rowing courses

-The timetable for Spring courses can be found HERE
+The Spring term time course timetable can be found here.

 How to book

-For juniors keen to row more often and compete for Barn Elms will need to join the performance squad.
-If you’re interested in joining the squad contact Charlotte Lennox or talk to one of our coaches during a session to discuss the requirements for joining the squad, and the training commitments it entails.
+For juniors keen to row more often and compete for Barn Elms will need to join our performance squad.
+If you are interested in joining the squad, please contact Charlotte Lennox or talk to one of our coaches during a session to discuss the requirements for joining the squad, and the training commitments it entails.

-Head race boating We offer boating for crews visiting the tideway for all the major head races:
+Barn Elms is a boating location for crews visiting the Tideway for the major head races:

 - Fours Head